Considering a new water heater? There are several hot water heater sizes…but which size and type are right for you? Simply put, it depends on your:

 Once you’re familiar with the different types of water heaters, it’s easy to figure out what size you need in your home.
 A “First Hour Rating,” or FHR, tells you how much hot water a full tank supplies in the first hour of use.

-Figuring Out What Size Hot Water Heater Tank You Need
+Figuring Out What Hot Water Heater Sizes Are Right For You

 Think about your family and their habits.
 When do they use the most water?
 Hint: It’s probably in the morning, when most members of the family are doing dishes, taking showers, brushing their teeth, rinsing out coffee cups, washing up, etc.